Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 From what he knew, the city never stopped.
 It always changed, just like the forest.
 Old buildings came down, new buildings went up.
 Right now, an old building was coming down, carefully and slowly.
 The people in the street were protected from falling stuff by a covered sidewalk, and the cheap boards crumbled and cracked under his fingers as he vaulted the top.
 Alarmed shouts from several angles chased him as he vanished into a thicket of bare concrete and rebar with a grin.

 Suddenly, he could see properly again.
 The light among the demolition work was dim, except for a few free-standing lamps, not dazzling bright like out under Earth’s strong sun.
 A man in a hard hat gawked at him for a second, then found his voice.
-“Hey, you can’t be in here!”
+"Hey, you can’t be in here!"

-“Being chased,” Vemik replied, as he jumped up and tested the steel beams.
-“Bad people.”
+"Being chased," Vemik replied, as he jumped up and tested the steel beams.
+"Bad people."

-“Wh-?” whatever the man had to say, Vemik didn’t hear it.
+"Wh-?" whatever the man had to say, Vemik didn’t hear it.
 He swarmed up a vertical pillar, turned, and sprang across to another one to get around a chunk of floor.
 Concrete floors too, no need to worry.
 He could jump on them all day.
 Down below, more shouting, and a loud bang...not guns, though.
 A door slamming open.

 Good.